Avaiga/taipy-getting-started/steps/explain_md/step_3_core_config.md

 # Tasks

 Tasks are the translation of functions in Taipy.
-This is through these tasks that you will create your graph.
-Creating a task is simple: you need an id, a function, inputs and outputs.
+These tasks combined with data nodes create your graph.
+Creating a task is simple; you need:
+- An id
+- A function
+- Inputs
+- Outputs

 ## clean_data_task

 The first task that you want to create is your *clean_data* task.
 It will take your initial dataset and clean it.

 <img src="/steps/images/clean_data.svg" height=300px width=500px alt="centered image"/>